It’s easy to blame things.

 You see, when we place blame on anything, whether it’s an inanimate object or a whole other person, we do it to try and alleviate the feelings we have that are uncomfortable to experience.
 We attempt to take our power back by showing the world who was “really” at fault, because it’s obviously not us, right?

-But the truth is, we are actually giving our power away in those scenarios.
+But the truth is, you are actually giving your power away in those scenarios.
 By not taking

 accountability, we are being less strong and powerful than we thought we were.
 We end up becoming the very qualities we tried to get rid of, while also going against ourselves and preventing the process of healing and acceptance.